White Hair, Black Heart

 - Youko Kurama from YuYu Hakusho is a legendary demon bandit, and was pretty nasty until recently, and hired a hit man to kill his own thieving partner.

 - Zeno, Zatch's Evil Twin in Zatch Bell!.

 - Argent from Apothecarius Argentum is a heroic yet tragic case, as his white hair is a result of his Acquired Poison Immunity.
 Though he is an apothecary and healer, he was fed poisons from birth to make him into an assassin.
 As a result, he himself is highly toxic.

 - Henri Claytor from Future GPX Cyber Formula, with a red streak on a strand of his bangs.
 He seems to be a sweet guy, but he is actually a total bastard and has a one-sided grunge with Hayato throughout ZERO.
 Although he does mellow out at the end, somewhat.

 - Shougo Midorikawa from Holyland, according to the coloured cover.

-- In the anime Highlander The Search For Vengeance, Marcus Octavius, the Big Bad, is a pretty, white-haired, arrogant elitist whose aim is to recreate Rome's lost glories.
+- In Highlander: The Search for Vengeance, Marcus Octavius, the Big Bad, is a pretty, white-haired, arrogant elitist whose aim is to recreate Rome's lost glories.

 - Definitely Alzeid from Hatenkou Yuugi.
 He's not an Evil Albino, but of the main three, he's the most criminal-minded.